Skip to content

 5. Healthcare and Insurance: Develop retirement healthcare plans that account for insurance premiums, deductibles, and long-term care expenses.
 Consider long-term care insurance to cover potential costs for assisted living or nursing home care.

 6. Estate Planning: Create or update a will to name beneficiaries and specify asset distribution upon your passing.
-Establish healthcare and power of attorney arrangements to ensure your wishes are honored in the event of incapacity.
+Establish healthcare and power of attorney arrangements to ensure your wishes are honoured in the event of incapacity.

 7. Regular Review and Adjustment: Periodically review your retirement plan, especially after major life events like marriage, parenthood, or career changes.
 Make the necessary adjustments to your retirement savings and investment strategy to stay on track with your goals.